Adriex9/Snake-RL/README.md

 Reward System: Positive rewards are given when the snake eats the fruit, and negative rewards are assigned for invalid moves (collisions).
 Additional small rewards or penalties are given based on the snake's proximity to the fruit.

+ I used a virtual environment to run it on visual studio code.
-it include a virtual environment and a requirements.txt that list all the library needed.
+ A requirements.txt that list all the library needed.